mlapshin/foodtaster-example/README.md

 Foodtaster Example Project
 ==========

-This little project shows hot to use [Foodtaster](http://github.com/mlapshin/foodtaster) to write specs for your chef cookbooks.
+This little project shows how to use [Foodtaster](http://github.com/mlapshin/foodtaster) to write specs for your chef cookbooks.